hendaman/deep-learning-challenge/README.md

 3) Preprocess the dataset as in Step 1, and make any necessary adjustments that came out of optimising the model.
 (Target accuracy of 75%)
 4) Save and export the optimised model's weights to an HDF5 file named "AlphabetSoupCharity_Optimisation.h5".

-### Step 4: Write a Report on the Neural Network Model
-Please refer to the attached PDF file within the repository called "AlphabetSoupAnalysisReport.pdf"

 ## Dataset
 The dataset used for this project is available in the "charity_data.csv" file.
 The CSV file contains information about organisations that received funding from the Alphabet Soup foundation, along with various features and metadata about each organisation.
 A link to this file can be found in the .ipynb files.